mohamedgomaa23722/PokemonApp/README.md

 To draw this diagram i used [EdrawMax](https://www.edrawmax.com/online/en/) to draw it.

-> As you see at the graph repository depend on retrofit so we need to ask about that class is not main which mean that i can't change any thing on it so at this case we need to use
+> As you see at the graph repo depend on retrofit so we need to ask about that class is not main which mean that i can't change any thing on it so at this case we need to use
 @module, @Provides and @Singelton annotations to create an module class for retrofit.